-Here we use a 500 hPa geopotential height ( $Z{500}$ ) hybrid metric that utilizes the $Z{500}$ anomaly and meridional gradient.
+Here we use a 500 hPa geopotential height (Z500) hybrid metric that utilizes the Z500 anomaly and meridional gradient.
+This metric was chosen for its robustness in terms of capturing high amplitude events involving wave-breaking (Dunn-Sigouin et al., 2013), and because it only requires the Z500 field - which simplifies tracking when analyzing large datasets.
+Barnes et al. (2012) finds that utilizing a Z500 metric produces similar blocking durations and climatologies to both potential vorticity and potential temperature based metrics.
+Blocks are detected and tracked using the algorithm described by

-This metric was chosen for its robustness in terms of capturing high-amplitude events involving wave-breaking (Dunn-Sigouin and Son, 2013) and because it only requires the $Z{500}$ field, which simplifies tracking when analyzing large datasets.
-Barnes et al. (2012) finds that utilizing a $Z{500}$ metric produces similar blocking durations and climatologies to both potential vorticity and potential temperature based metrics.
-Blocks are detected and tracked using the algorithm described by Dunn-Sigouin and Son (2013), hereinafter referred to as DS13, which is an adaptation of previous methods by Barriopedro et al. (2010) and Sausen et al. (1995).
-This algorithm searches for large, contiguous regions of persistent, high-amplitude, positive anomalies in the $Z{500}$ field.
-Within these regions, $Z{500}$ must satisfy a meridional gradient reversal condition.
-What follows is an overview of the block identification algorithm, but specific details can be found in DS13.
+Dunn-Sigouin et. al. (2013), hereinafter as DS13, which is an adaptation of previous methods by Barriopedro et al. (2010) and Sausen et al. (1995).
+This algorithm searches for large, contiguous regions of persistent, high amplitude, positive anomalies in the Z500 field.
+Within these regions, Z500 must satisfy a meridional gradient reversal condition.
+What follows is an overview of the block identification algorithm, but specific details can be found in DS13:

-- 1. $Z{500}$ anomaly calculation: for each grid point poleward of 30° N, from the raw $Z{500}$ field subtract the running annual mean and mean seasonal cycle as computed in DS13. - 2.
-Normalization of each anomaly value by the sin of its latitude divided by sin of $45^{\circ}$ : $\frac{\sin(\phi{ij})}{\sin(45^{\circ})}$ , where $\phi{ij}$ is the latitude of an arbitrary grid point with longitude i and latitude j.
-This normalized anomaly will be referred to as $Z'{500}$ . - 3.
-Calculation of the standard deviation, SD, of all $Z'{500}$ values: for each month, in a 3-month window centered on a given month. - 4.
-Amplitude threshold: identify contiguous regions of positive $Z'{500}$ , greater than or equal to $1.5^{\circ}$ S. - 5.
-Size threshold: regions must be at least $2.5 \times 10^6$ km in area. - 6.
-Gradient reversal: the meridional gradient of the $Z{500}$ field within candidate regions must undergo a reversal in sign, as described by DS13. - 7.
-Quasi-stationary condition: for each time step, regions must have a 50 % area overlap with its previous time step (modified from DS13's 2 d overlap, which was applied to daily mean data). - 8.
-Duration condition: blocks must meet the above criteria for at least 5 d (i.e., 20 total 6-hourly time steps).
+- 1. Z500 Anomaly Calculation: For each grid-point poleward of 30 N, from the raw Z500 field subtract the running annual mean and mean seasonal cycle as computed in DS13. - 2.
+Normalize each anomaly value by the sin of its latitude divided by sin of 45 degrees, i.e. $\frac{sin(\phi{ij})}{sin(45^\circ)'}$, where φ{ij} is the latitude of an arbitrary grid-point with longitude i and latitude j.
+This normalized anomaly will be referred to as Z500'. - For each month, in a 3-month window centered on a given month, calculate the standard deviation, S, of all Z500' values. - 4.
+Amplitude threshold: Identify contiguous regions of positive Z500', greater or equal to 1.5S. - 5.
+Size threshold: Regions must be at least 2.5 x 106 km2 in area.

+- Gradient Reversal: The meridional gradient of the Z500 field within candidate regions must undergo a reversal in sign as described by DS13. - 7.
+Quasi-stationary condition: For each timestep, regions must have a 50 % area overlap with its previous timestep (modified from DS13's 2 day overlap which was applied to daily mean data) - 8.
+Blocks must meet the above criteria for at least 5 days (e.g. 20 6-hourly timesteps)

 In case studies using ERAI and the idealized configurations described here, it was observed that two existing blocks sometimes merged with one another to form a single, larger block.
-We objectively identified this merging process based on extreme shifts in the location of the block centroid (defined as the grid point that is the centroid of the anomalous area associated with the block).
-If the centroid shifted by more than 1500 km from one 6-hourly snapshot to the next, we labeled the block as a merged event.
-These merged events represented 23 %-27 % of the total initial blocks found in the idealized model integrations.
+We objectively identified this merging process based on extreme shifts in the location of the block centroid (defined as the gridpoint that is the centroid of the anomalous area associated with the block).
+If the centroid shifted by more than 1500 km from one 6-hourly snapshot to the next, we labelled the block as a merged event.
+These merged events represented 23-27 percent of the total initial blocks found in the idealized model integrations.
 We judge these events to be unique in terms of their relationship between block duration.
-Furthermore, the merger blocks create uncertainty in terms of defining a block center for the sake of our block-centered composite analysis.
+Furthermore, the merger-blocks create uncertainty in terms of defining a block centre for the sake of our block-centered composite analysis.
 Therefore, we have excluded the merged events from our block-centered compositing and block duration analyses.
-The blocking climatological analysis, on the other hand, retains all blocks since the primary focus is on the spatial distribution of block frequency, not the individual blocks themselves.
+The blocking climatological analysis on the other hand, retains all blocks since the primary focus is on the spatial distribution of block frequency, not the individual blocks themselves.